Reservoir Computing Approach for Gray Images Segmentation: ESN approach for gray scale images features extraction

 Here $W^{in}$ and $W^{res}$ are input and recurrent connection weight matrices that are randomly generated according to recipes given by \cite{LucJaeger}; $a$ and $b$ are vectors called gain and bias that are set to $1$ and $0$ respectively in most applications.

 In order to adjust the reservoir to the structure of its input data, \cite{Steil,Schrauwen} proposed an approach called Intrinsic Plasticity (IP) tuning that achieves desired distribution of reservoir output via changes in the gain $a$ and bias $b$ in equation (\ref{eqESNr}).
 The procedure is gradient algorithm minimizing Kullback-Leibler divergence between actual and target distributions.
-In case of hyperbolic tangent activation function the proper target distribution is Gaussian one.
+In case of hyperbolic tangent activation function the proper target distribution is normal (Gaussian) with mean $\mu$ and variance $\sigma$:

+Thus the training rules for IP tuning of gain and bias vectors derived in \cite{Schrauwen} are:

+Here $\eta$ is learning rate and $x=W^{in}u+W^{res}r$ is the net input to the reservoir neurons.
+The Algorithm \ref{algorithmIP} presents the IP tuning procedure.
+All original vectors of features $f(i), i=1 \div n_f$ are fed consecutively to the ESN reservoir with zero initial state $r(0)=0$ for $n_{IP}$ IP tuning iterations (usually 3-5 are enough as in \cite{Schrauwen}).
+In present research, like in \cite{KopTontchev} the IP tuned reservoir neurons equilibrium states $r_e$ are exploited.
+The Algorithm \ref{algorithmeq} present the features extraction procedure.